The-All-Python-Project/SimplePythonBrowser/README.md

 WARNING:Some antivirus software may detect this as a virus because the code is not signed see SECURITY.md for more information.
 Antivirus wikis are also available on SECURITY.md.

-This is really beta.
 The installation is fairly easy, and the code is open source.
 This is simply for fun; I don't want to compete with other browsers.